WebWallen/WebWallen/README.md

 As you can see, my greatest strengths are diverse (not to mention powerful as heck when combined together).

-### Based on research and reflection, technology + online marketing jobs that sound like a good fit include:
+### Based on an abundance of research and reflection, tech jobs jobs that sound like a good fit include:

 -Sales Engineer<br/>
 -Optimization Analyst<br/>